HedgeDocs/HedgeDocs.github.io/docs/docs/hedgehog-engine/rangers/scripts/funcs.md

 ### 🗒️ GetValue(string, number) : number
 #### Description
-Get the value of a flag based on the flag name and flag number
+Get the value of a flag based on the flag name and flag number.

 #### Parameters
 - (^^**string**^^, number): Flag name
 - (string, ^^**number**^^): Flag number

 #### Return Value
-The value of the requested flag
+The value of the requested flag.

 ### 🗒️ GiantOrbReleaseTemporarilyReset() : unknown
 #### Description